DVTMbedded/MqttLight/README.md

 <b>pip freeze > requirements.txt</b>

 # Running the script
-In order to work correctly, the script muts be executed using sudo
+In order to work correctly, the script must be executed using sudo